 I picked up a 5 pound chicken, gave it a good rinse and a pat down to dry it off.
 Then I sprinkled some kosher salt over the skin and refrigerated for about 6 hours to help dry the skin.

-I also added a foil pouch with two handfuls cherry wood chips for some added smoke.
+I also made up a foil pouch with two handfuls cherry wood chips for some added wood smoke flavor.

 A bit over an hour it was done and it looked awesome!
 The skin was crisp and had I nice smoke flavor.
 The cutting board was covered in juice as I pulled off bits and pieces.
 That chicken never made it off the cutting board and on to the table.